au-ts/lionsos_docs/README.md

 This repository holds the source for the documentation website for LionsOS.

+If you find any issues with the documentation please file an issue or create a pull request.

 ## Dependencies

 The website is built using the [Hugo static site generator](https://gohugo.io/).
 To install